xeraa/elastic-docker/full_stack/README.md

 The following summarises some important technical considerations:

 1. The Elasticsearch instances uses a named volume `esdata` for data persistence between restarts.
 It exposes HTTP port 9200 for communication with other containers.
-1. Environment variable defaults can be found in the file .env`
+1. Environment variable defaults can be found in the file `.env`.
 1. The Elasticsearch container has its memory limited to 1GB.
 This can be adjusted using the environment parameter `ES_MEM_LIMIT`.
 Elasticsearch has a heap size of 512MB.
 This can be adjusted through the environment variable `ES_JVM_HEAP` and should be set to 50% of the `ES_MEM_LIMIT`.
 1. The Elasticsearch password can be set via the environment variable `ES_PASSWORD`.
 This sets the password for the `elastic`, `logstash_system` and `kibana` user.
 1. The Kibana container exposes the port 5601.